Website Navigation

 While these programs of study are common for Xavier students who are interested in the health professions, as mentioned above, you are NOT required to major in a specific academic discipline in order apply to medical, dental, or another type of health professions school or to receive guidance from the Premedical Office.
 Regardless of your program of study, it is your responsibility to ensure that you satisfy a) the degree requirements for your major; b) the courses that are required by the specific health professions schools you are interested in applying to; and c) the courses that are listed as content areas on professional school entrance exams like the Medical College Admission Test (MCAT), Dental Admission Test (DAT), Optometry Admission Test (OAT), and Graduate Record Exam (GRE).
 At Xavier, premeds are also encouraged to enroll in additional upper-level science courses to build a stronger foundation for the transition into the rigorous medical science curricula at professional schools.

-To view the semester-by-semester schedule of courses for majors at Xavier, go to the University Catalog and click on “Programs of Study” on the right side of the page.
+To view the semester-by-semester schedule of courses for majors at Xavier, go to the University Catalog and click on “Programs of Study”.
 If you decide to enroll in a major in which the premed schedule of courses is NOT formally incorporated, you may use the general premed “schedule of courses,” which appears at the bottom of the aforementioned “Programs of Study” page, as a guide for planning your premed coursework.
 The general premed “schedule of courses” is designed so that students are prepared to take the MCAT, DAT, and other required entrance exams by the end of junior year and apply to professional school the summer between junior and senior years (provided there is a readiness to do so).
 Regardless of major, premeds should also be familiar with the requirements for the specific health professions schools they are interested in applying to and the content areas of required entrance exams when planning what courses to take and when.
 Consistent engagement with your academic advisor in your major department and in the comprehensive advising activities conducted by the Premedical Office, starting freshman year, will aid you in navigating the process of strategically planning coursework to maximize success in your program of study and with the professional school application process.